-Laura is a student at the University of Rhode Island's Graduate School of Oceanography.
-She graduated from Pacific Lutheran University with degrees in Chemistry (emphasis in Biochemistry, B.S.), Physics (B.A.), Mathematics (minor), and an American Chemical Society degree certification.
-She has always had a strong sense of place at the coasts and oceans .
-Laura's lifelong connection to and appreciation for the natural environment is the source of her deep passion for studying the oceans, atmosphere, and changing climate.
+I'm a second-year PhD student at the University of Rhode Island's Graduate School of Oceanography.
+In 2019 I graduated from Pacific Lutheran University with degrees in Chemistry (emphasis in Biochemistry, B.S.), Physics (B.A.), Mathematics (minor), and an American Chemical Society degree certification.
+Growing up near the ocean in the Pacific Northwest, I have always felt a connection to, and appreciation for the natural environment is the one of the sources of my deep passion for studying the oceans, atmosphere, and changing climate.

 Science, not Silence